Grant E. Mouser

-Grant Earl Mouser (September 11, 1868 – May 6, 1949) was a U.S. Representative from Ohio for two terms from 1905 to 1909.
+Grant Earl Mouser (September 11, 1868 – May 6, 1949) was a U.S. representative from Ohio for two terms from 1905 to 1909.

 He was the father of Grant E. Mouser Jr., who also became a United States Congressman from Ohio.

 Biography

 Born in LaRue, Ohio, Mouser attended the LaRue Union Schools and Ohio Northern University, Ada, Ohio.
 He graduated from the Cincinnati Law School in 1890 and was admitted to the bar the same year.
 He commenced practice of law in Marion, Ohio, where he served as prosecuting attorney of Marion County from 1893 to 1896.
 He served as a delegate to many state conventions.

 Family and personal life

-Mouser was the son of Dr. Justus and Sara (DeLong) Mouser.
+Mouser was the son of Justus and Sara (DeLong) Mouser.

 Mouser married Della E. Ridgway, of LaRue, November 28, 1892.
 They had three children: Helena, Grant Earl Jr., and Annabel.

 Mouser was a member of the Presbyterian Church, B.P.O.E., K. of P. and I.O.O.F.